jindian/linux_note/linux_startup/kernel_init.md

 257	}
 ```

-the fourth one is `e820_mark_nvs_memory`, non-volatile storage is a type of computer memory that can retrieve stored information even after having been power cycled (turned off and back on), `e820_mark_nvs_memory` marks ACPI NVS memory region, so that we can save/restore it during hibernation and the subsequent resume, it loops e820 memory map, if type of a specific memory region is `E820_NVS`, registers platform NVS memory region to save
+`e820_mark_nvs_memory`, non-volatile storage is a type of computer memory that can retrieve stored information even after having been power cycled (turned off and back on), `e820_mark_nvs_memory` marks ACPI NVS memory region, so that we can save/restore it during hibernation and the subsequent resume, it loops e820 memory map, if type of a specific memory region is `E820_NVS`, registers platform NVS memory region to save

 ```e820_mark_nvs_memory
 e820_mark_nvs_memory () at arch/x86/kernel/e820.c:712